jaxolv/brazilian-e-commerce/README.md

-This project also has a portuguese version: [Leia em Português :brazil:](docs/README-PT-BR.md)
+This project has a portuguese version: [Leia em Português :brazil:](docs/README-PT-BR.md)

 # 🌍 Brazilian E-Commerce from Olist Store